 Down a deadwater two miles is Burntland Brook Campsite which has two sites.
 One site has a picnic table shelter.
 From Burntland Brook to Nine-Mile one will pass through an area burnt by a major forest fire in 1935.
 It will remind you of the dangers of a fire out of control.
 Please remember to keep your campfires under constant supervision.
 From Burntland to Nine-Mile, the water drops moderately between stretches of flat water.
 A set of rapids one-half mile long drops to the former site of Nine-Mile Bridge.
-The bridge was brought into the Maine woods by Edourde LaCroix in 1926 to replace a ferry so he could haul supplies and equipment to his logging camps in the Maine woods.
+The bridge was brought into the Maine woods by Edouarde LaCroix in 1926 to replace a ferry so he could haul supplies and equipment to his logging camps in the Maine woods.
 The ice removed this historic steel bridge in 1972 and carried it downstream where it was later dismantled and taken to Canada for its scrap metal value.
-There is one large campsite on the downstream side of the west bridge abutment.
+There is one campsite on the downstream side of the west bridge abutment.

-A short distance behind the campsite there is the skeleton of a coal fired steam shovel used to build roads in this region in early 1900's.
-Rumor has it that it was also used in the construction of Churchill Dam on the Allagash River.
+As short distance behind the campsite there is the skeleton of a coal fired steam shovel used to build roads in this region in early 1900's.
+It was also used in the construction of Churchill Dam on the Allagash River and well as the construction of the Eagle Lake West Branch Railroad.